DuoHacker/DuoHacker-Python/README.md

 ## Security

-- JWT tokens are stored locally in `accounts.json` in plain text.
+- JWT tokens are stored in `accounts.json` in plain text.
 Keep this file private and do not commit it to version control.
 - PyLingo makes HTTPS requests only to `www.duolingo.com` and `stories.duolingo.com`.
 - The launcher fetches scripts only from `raw.githubusercontent.com/not2pixel/PyLingo`.
 - No data is sent to any third-party service.

-Add `accounts.json` to your `.gitignore`:
+Add these to your `.gitignore`:

 ```
 accounts.json
+config.json
 .pylingo_cache/
 ```

 ---

+## Credits

+- API endpoints and session payloads referenced from [DuoXPy]()
+- Browser automation approach inspired by [DuoHacker]()

+---

 ## Disclaimer

 This project is for educational and research purposes.
 Automating Duolingo activity may violate their [Terms of Service](https://www.duolingo.com/terms).
 Use at your own risk.
 The authors are not responsible for any account actions taken by Duolingo.

----

-## Credits

-API endpoints and session payloads referenced from [DuoXPy](https://github.com/DuoXPy/DuoXPy-Bot) and the DuoHacker userscript.

 ---